Deciding To Move From Blogger To WordPress

 The template I picked had a few very basic plugins.
 Many of them showed up as widget choices when I was designing my page layout.
 There was some design functionality that was not in the basic template that I went and installed right away (e.g. subscription capability).

 I must admit that I started designing before reading too much on the plugins generally recommended for a WP site.
 Don’t do that!
 I made the mistake of bringing in my old posts before I had fully configured my new site with all the critical plugins.
 It meant numerous edits of those 100+ posts each time I got a new plugin.
 Most particularly, you want plugins that require entries for each post before you load the old posts.
 That way, if the information is in the imported post then you may have less new data entry.

 Two particular examples.
 I imported posts before I installed my SEO plugin.
 This meant that post descriptions did not get pre-populated from the import and I had to re-enter the descriptions for each post.
 Since I was cleaning up the SEO and descriptions, it was less of an issue for me but if you did a great job at SEO on your old Blogger blog, you don’t want to have to re-do that work!
+An alternative method here is to hire a company like wordpress seo to optimize these for you, to make life easier.
 The second example was the Geo Tagging.
 I had to manually assign a location to each post rather than have the location moved over from my old blog.